 - The engine oil is thick and tan to off-white color.

-HEAD GASKET TEST 1: Engine Oil the Color of ‘Coffee With Too Much Cream’
+HEAD GASKET TEST 1: Engine Oil The Color Of ‘Coffee With Too Much Creamer’

 This first test is a simple test and checks for one of the most common results of a blown head gasket on a Honda Civic which is coolant mixing with the engine oil.